What to do and who to call after a car accident

 According to GEICO, you should only exchange the following info to the insurance companies after an accident:

 - Your Name, Phone Number, Address, and Email Address

 - Names, Phone Numbers, Addresses, and Email Addresses of all occupants and witnesses

 - Photos of the accident scene and all vehicles involved.
-It is VERY important to take photos after an accident.

 - Provide your insurance company name, policy number, and phone number to the other driver’s insurance company.